 Crystal Cave Trail is a 0.8 mile moderately trafficked out and back trail located near Sequoia National Park, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until November.
+The trail is primarily used for hiking and is best used from May until November.

 Crystal cave is located off the general highway in Sequoia National Park, between the Ash mountain entrance and The Giant forest.
 Tickets must be purchased in advance either at the Foothill visitor center or the Lodgepole visitor center. $18 entrance fee per person.